anak4ta/structured-orb-dynamics/README.md

 ## GIMBAL Note

 A brief qualitative write-up is included.
-No trajectory could be extracted, and therefore no curvature or state estimates are available.
+No trajectory could be extracted, and therefore no curvature or state estimates are available within the current framework.

 ---

 ## Research Roadmap

+Items listed below are conceptual directions and do not imply implementation in the current release.

 The current release corresponds to the unified foundation (Parts I–IV).
 Planned future work includes:

-- Part IV: Instrumentation and reconstruction accuracy
+- Part V: Instrumentation and reconstruction accuracy
-- Part V: Comparative multi-dataset analysis
+- Part VI: Comparative multi-dataset analysis
-- Part VI: Orb Motion Classifier (machine learning)
+- Part VII: Orb Motion Classifier (machine learning)
-- Part VII: Physics-informed kinematic envelope analysis
+- Part VIII: Physics-informed kinematic envelope analysis

 These components will be added in future versioned releases.